Sealed PoE

 Why the MAC check lives inside the loop

 A malicious sender can craft a slot that opens under a recipient's key but yields an attacker-chosen CEK (encapsulating to the recipient's public key needs no private key).
-If a recipient accepted the first AEAD success as "theirs", that forged slot would shadow the honest one.
-Folding the slots_mac check into the loop means a slot is accepted only when its CEK reproduces the MAC over the whole slot array — so a forged slot is skipped and scanning continues to the honest one.
+If a recipient accepted the first AEAD success as "theirs", that forged slot would shadow an honest one later in the array.
+Folding the slots_mac check into the loop means a slot is accepted only when its candidate CEK reproduces the MAC over slots_hash — so a forged slot is skipped and scanning continues.
 The slot.wrap length MUST be checked to be 48 bytes before any AEAD call, a partitioning-oracle defence age v1 also applies.

 After recovering the plaintext, the recipient — in the application layer, not the decrypt function — recomputes the plaintext hash and checks it against items[].hashes.
 A mismatch means the record's on-chain commitment does not match the decrypted bytes, and the recipient MUST refuse to act on the plaintext.
 This is the step that closes the loop: the chain witnessed a commitment at time T, and the recipient confirms it is a commitment to exactly these bytes.